AM Calculators

 Why is luxury so much more expensive?

-Luxury vehicles use OEM-only parts, specialized paint matching, and certified labor rates that are 1.5–2x economy vehicles.
-Aluminum body panels (common on luxury models) also require specialized welding equipment.
+Luxury vehicles use OEM-only parts, specialized paint matching, and certified labor rates 1.5 to 2x economy.
+Aluminum body panels (common on luxury) also require specialized welding equipment and dedicated bays that not every shop has.

 Does the estimate include rental car or diminished value?

-No, this calculator only estimates parts, labor, and paint.
+No, this tool covers parts, labor, and paint only.
 Rental coverage and diminished value claims are separate and typically negotiated with the at-fault driver's insurer.

 Should I file an insurance claim or pay out of pocket?

-If the estimate is below your deductible plus a few hundred dollars, paying out of pocket is often cheaper long-term because you avoid premium hikes.
-Always weigh against multi-year premium increases.
+If the estimate is below your deductible plus a few hundred dollars, paying out of pocket is often cheaper long-term because you avoid premium hikes that can run 200 to 600 dollars a year for 3 years.
+Use the insurance claim readiness checker to weigh both paths.

 Why is the range so wide?

-Because the same panel can need anything from a paintless dent repair to a full replacement-and-respray.
+The same panel can need anything from a paintless dent repair to a full replacement and respray.
 Once a shop pulls the panel and inspects the structure underneath, the number tightens up considerably.

 Do shops charge differently for OEM vs aftermarket parts?

 Yes.
-OEM parts (from the original manufacturer) cost 20–60% more than aftermarket equivalents.
-For modern cars with calibrated cameras and sensors, OEM is often worth the premium because aftermarket parts can cause sensor recalibration headaches.
+OEM (original manufacturer) parts cost 20 to 60 percent more than aftermarket equivalents.
+For 2018-or-newer cars with calibrated cameras and sensors, OEM is often worth the premium because aftermarket can trigger persistent sensor calibration faults that take more labor to chase down.

 Related calculators